EXPLORE THIS STORY

 BIASES

-Al Jazeera and Gulf Times adopt a balanced regional reading: Iran's attack is a direct response to Project Freedom — Tehran kept its promise to resist any attempt to force the passage — but the ceasefire breakdown alarms Gulf states that had invested in regional stability
+Al Jazeera and Gulf Times adopt a balanced regional reading: the Iranian attack is a direct response to Project Freedom—Tehran delivered on its promise to resist any attempt to force passage—but the ceasefire violation alarms Gulf states that had invested in regional stability.

 Dominant angle identified — does not reflect unanimity of this country’s media